one1189/JackBlack/README.md

 ![Jack Ace count](/assets/images/readme/gameplay-test.png)

 I found out that as I played the game, the dealers hand here held on one hidden card, and one ace card.
 My assumption was that the hidden card would be a face card, meaning the dealer would have 21.
 Upon reveal, there was another Ace, which technically under the rules of the game would mean a score of 2 / 22.
 The idea is that if you have an Ace and are not bust, you can still draw a card, which did not happen here.
-This meant the dealer had to stick on 12, as supposed to the original description of 17.
+This meant the dealer had to stick on 12, which mathematically in the game should be incorrect, as supposed to the original description of 17.
 A frustrating bug.

 Further to this, I come across the following issue, once again to do with the Ace card/value.